Contact ALIC: alic@allegheny.edu

 $625.00

 This course builds on basic PLC knowledge to cover advanced programming concepts, including timers, counters, data handling, and analog I/O processing.
 Students will learn to develop complex control sequences, integrate communication protocols, and troubleshoot real-world industrial automation systems.
 Hands-on labs focus on enhancing problem-solving skills and optimizing PLC applications in manufacturing and process control.
-January 5 - February 2, 2026
+January 12 - February 9, 2026 Mondays and Wednesdays 4:00 pm - 6:00 pm

 • Shop Safety and OSHA agent